Prospect, Nova Scotia

 Prospect is a Canadian coastal community on the Chebucto Peninsula in Nova Scotia, Canada within the Halifax Regional Municipality.

 It borders the Atlantic Ocean approximately 23 km southwest of Halifax off the Prospect Road (Route 333).

-During the American Revolution, fishermen at Prospect captured an American Privateer and 23 crew members.
+During the American Revolution, fishermen at Prospect captured an American privateer vessel and 23 crew members.

 In 2003, the town was hit by the eye of Hurricane Juan.
 Wind damage was substantial and storm surge washed away many wharfs and stages, but no homes.
 The area suffered significant land erosion due to the impact.